LLM4CraSolver/LLM4CraSolver.github.io/README.md

 We focus on how effective ChatGPT is in localizing and repairing crash bugs, including both the code-related crash bugs and the environment-related crash bugs.
 Our study answer the following two research questions:

-**RQ1**: To what extent can ChatGPT be used for error localization and fixing in software crash bug diagnosis?
+**RQ1**: How effective is ChatGPT in locating and repairing code-related and environment-related crash bugs with the basic prompt?

-[rq1_result](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Result/benchmark_100_result.json), the experimental results of RQ1 on the 100 crash bugs benchmark.
+[rq1_result](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Result/rq1_result.json), the experimental results of RQ1 on the 100 crash bugs benchmark.

-**RQ2**: How can the interaction with ChatGPT be optimized to improve the accuracy and efficiency of software crash bug diagnosis?
+**RQ2**: How can advanced prompts improve ChatGPT’s capability of resolving crash bugs?

 The experimental result of RQ2 are listed in the paper.

-Based on the experimental results and research findings, we propose IntDiag-ChatGPT, a novel approach for diagnosing crash bugs by interacting with ChatGPT in a continuous manner.
+**RQ3**: How well does IntDiagSolver perform in resolving crash bugs?

+– RQ3.a (Effectiveness of IntDiagSolver): To what extent can IntDiagSolver effectively resolve crash bugs?

+[rq3_a_result](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Result/rq3_a_result.json), the experimental results of effectiveness of IntDiagSolver on the 41 crash bugs benchmark.

+– RQ3.b (Generalizability of IntDiagSolver): To what extent can the effectiveness of IntDiagSolver in crash bug resolution be generalized across different LLMs?

-[final_result](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Result/benchmark_41_result.json).
-We evaluate it on the 41 crash bugs benchmark to validate the effectiveness of our proposed approach.
+[RQ3_b_result](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Result/rq3_b_result), the experimental results of generalizability of IntDiagSolver on the 41 crash bugs benchmark.